JacobMJones/GraphMaker/README.md

 ### options:
 is an object.
 If you include any of the following options they will be included in the styling of the graph.
 If an attribute is not present a default style is used.
+The options are 'colors', 'showMidLine', and 'insideValues'.

   #### colors:
 is an array of colors in hex format.
 They must be seperated by commas with no spaces in the string.
 For instance,